C4Q/AC-Android/cohort_5.4/unit_01/01_02_Intro_to_Java.md

 |   ++   |    Increment   |
 |   --   |    Decrement   |

-## More printing + Strings
+## Strings

-String is the most commonly used class in Java.
+The `String` object type is the most commonly used class in Java.
 It represents a "character string", or sequence of characters.

+Strings are not primitive values though - they are a **Class** type.
+We will learn more about this super-useful class in the coming weeks.

 The full documentation for the String class is here: [Java Docs: Strings](http://docs.oracle.com/javase/7/docs/api/java/lang/String.html).

-TODO - add brief description of concatenation when printing to screen
+Warning - you can look at that page for more info, but it probably won't make much sense yet.
+That's okay!
+You've made a great deal of progress so far!

 ## Exercises